Bellerive, Tasmania, Suburb Profile

 Bellerive Quay is home to the majority of restaurants and cafes in Bellerive, while others are scattered throughout the suburb.

-Lining the waterfront, an array of enticing options awaits you, including the renowned Hooked on Bellerive, the inviting Waterfront Hotel, the delightful Belle's Burgers, the Canadian influenced Gas Town East, healthy focused Marla Singer, and Italian cuisines at Cugini Restaurant.
+Lining the waterfront, an array of enticing options awaits you, including the renowned Hooked on Bellerive, the inviting Waterfront Hotel, the delightful Belle's Burgers, the Canadian-influenced Gas Town East, the healthy-focused Marla Singer, and Italian cuisine at Cugini Restaurant.

 Hannah and Adrian, co-owners of Abundance on the Quay, have opened a successful cafe, homewares and specialised clothing store in Bellerive Quay.
 They believe in everything good in abundance, including their friends, family, food, wine and all things wonderful.
 If you understand (or want to) the art of living, this is a place for you to get your morning coffee!

-Just round the corner you will find Groundsman Espresso providing their customers with premium locally roasted coffee and both savoury and sweet treats and more.
-They have a communal table for you to enjoy a bite or work while having one of their famous coffees, and if you are really a coffee lover take one of their 250g of roasted beans from Zimmah Coffee home with you.
+Just around the corner, you will find Groundsman Espresso, which provides its customers with premium locally roasted coffee, savoury and sweet treats, and more.
+They have a communal table where you can enjoy a bite or work while having one of their famous coffees.
+If you are really a coffee lover, take one of their 250g of roasted beans from Zimmah Coffee home with you.

 Indulge in the flavours of traditional Chinese cuisine at the Tang Dynasty Tang Dynasty Restaurant, where you can savour authentic dishes in a cosy and welcoming setting.
-After your meal, take a leisurely stroll along Bellerive Quay, allowing the serene ambiance to complement your dining experience.
+After your meal, take a stroll along Bellerive Quay, allowing the serene ambience to complement your dining experience.

 Annapurna Bellerive holds a special significance for us, as one of our employees started their professional journey here.
-Serving up inspiring Indian dishes, this Indian restaurant uses their own spices and herbs that have been stone ground.
+Serving inspiring Indian dishes, this Indian restaurant uses its own spices and herbs that have been stone ground.
 You must pay a visit to experience the magic firsthand.

 Hurricanes Cafe situated inside the Blundstone Arena, claims to serve the best coffee on Hobarts Eastern Shore and casual dining for breakfast.
 They support SPEAK UP Stay ChatTY on Shorts Day by donating $1 from every beverage sale.